-I'm an avid gardener, I believe in political responsibility, I love animals, and I'm a bit obsessed about cooking.
+I'm an avid organic gardener, I believe in political responsibility, I love animals, and I'm a bit obsessed with cooking.

 Giving Back -

 The planet and animals are a deep concern to me.
 Every effort is made to use recycled and ethically mined metals and gems.
 I volunteer politically and donate a portion of my income through the year to the Tennessee Elephant Sanctuary that provides a forever home to retired captive elephants.
 I believe strongly in giving back and am happy to share my experience freely with other jewelers.
-I am dedicated to educating others in the importance of art in our lives.
-A society with out art is a society without a soul.
+I am dedicated to educating others on the importance of art in our lives.
+A society without art is a society without a soul.